tlsnotary/docs-mdbook/src/developers/quick_start.md

 # Quick Start

-In this guide we will set up a general-purpose TLS verifier, the `Notary`, so that a `Prover` can notarize some TLS data and generate a proof which he then shows to a `Verifier` for selective disclosure.
+In this guide we will set up a general-purpose TLS verifier ( a.k.a. the `Notary`), so that a `Prover` can notarize some TLS data and generate a proof which he then shows to a `Verifier` for selective disclosure.

 So this guide will take you through the steps of:
 - starting a `Notary` server